 Secondly, the collection itself is amazing.
-I’ve seen so many pieces of art that I would never have related to porcelain and so many typical porcelain pieces (like sets of dishes and tea pots) decorated in a very modern, non-kitsch way.
+I’ve seen so many pieces of art that I would never have related to porcelain and so many typical porcelain pieces (like sets of dishes and teapots) decorated in a very modern, non-kitsch way.
 I hadn’t expected to actually like the things I’d see in the museum but I really did.
 There were definitely some pieces I would have loved to take home with me.
-Unfortunately, Meissen porcelain isn’t cheap, as I could see later in the store.
+Unfortunately, Meissen isn’t cheap, as I could see later in the store.

 What I really liked were the porcelain paintings.
-Painting-like, rectangular-shaped pieces with cracks, cuts and brush strokes.
+Painting-like, rectangular-shaped pieces with cracks, cuts, and brush strokes.
 Modern art combined with tradition.

 First, you’re lead into a room with a screen where they show you an informative video about porcelain and the Meissen brand.
 Then you go through several rooms where each time an employer of Meissen demonstrates a stage in the production process of Meissen porcelain.

 Nice to know: around 75% of Meissen’s employees are craftsmen and all the products the company produces are handmade.

-The entire tour there’s an audiotape running through speakers in German, but at the entrance of the museum they immediately ask you what language you’d like the tour in and so when you enter the workshop area you get a headphone with the explanation in your language of choice.
+The entire tour there’s an audiotape running through speakers in German, but at the entrance of the museum, they immediately ask you what language you’d like the tour in and so when you enter the workshop area you get a headphone with the explanation in your language of choice.

 Really, I highly recommend taking the train to Meissen, even if it’s just to visit the porcelain museum.

 Meissen Altstadt and Albrechtsburg

 Then again, there’s more to see in Meissen than just the museum.
 If you follow the main road the museum is located on for about ten minutes, you get to Meissen Altstadt.
 There you’ll find some cute cobblestone streets, the old market square and Albrechtsburg Castle.

 Albrechtsburg is located high above the city and from some spots you get a great view.
-The castle itself is now a museum with exhibitions around the history of Meissen and the castle itself.
+The castle itself is now a museum with exhibitions on the history of Meissen and the castle itself.
 I actually think visiting Albrechtsburg would be interesting, but when I had to make the choice to go in or not something happened that often messes up my plans: I got hungry.

-Yes, there were also some taverns on the square in front of the castle, but to be honest I didn’t feel like a real saxon meal and most of the restaurants seemed to be just opening.
+Yes, there were also some taverns on the square in front of the castle, but to be honest I didn’t feel like a real Saxon meal and most of the restaurants seemed to be just opening.
 So I bought a snack and ate that on the train back to Dresden.
 There I switched the S-Bahn at Neustadt station for tram 11 direction Bühlau as I wanted to go and check out the Albrechtsberg Castle (not to confuse with the Albrechtsburg in Meissen).

-By the time I got there it was early afternoon, but I'm sure that if you have lunch in Meissen and properly visit the castle, you could turn that into a proper day trip from Dresden.
+By the time I got there, it was early afternoon, but I'm sure that if you have lunch in Meissen and properly visit the castle, you could turn that into a proper day trip from Dresden.

-Only groups can Albrechtsberg Castle when making a reservation beforehand, but everyone’s free to take a walk in the castle park and so that’s what I was planning to do.
+Only groups can enter Albrechtsberg Castle when making a reservation beforehand, but everyone’s free to take a walk in the castle park and so that’s what I was planning to do.

-The park wasn’t so special, but what’s nice is that it’s located along the Elbe and offers a great view on the river as it’s located on higher ground.
+The park wasn’t so special, but what’s nice is that it’s located along the river Elbe and offers a great view of the river as it’s located on higher ground.
 I could also see that there was a long path running along the river, so you could actually walk or bike from Dresden city center all the way to Albrechtsberg, which I think would be nice in summer.